Background

 Logistics

-Seeley Mudd Hall is located at the southwest corner of the first year Quadrangle (31 Quadrangle Drive).
+Seeley Mudd Hall is located at the southeast corner of the first year Quadrangle (31 Quadrangle Drive).
 Paid parking is available at the Amherst Town Common and Boltwood Drive (approximately 8 minute walk).
-PVTA Bus Service is available from the Converse Hall stop (approximately 5 minute walk).
+PVTA Bus Service is available from the Amherst College Converse Hall stop (approximately 5 minute walk).

 Copyright © 2025 Amherst College.
 All rights reserved.